Brief closes seed round led by EPIC Ventures. Read the announcement.

 The cost of context failure

 The cost is not inefficiency.
-It's missed judgment.
+It is missed judgment.

 In investment management, a missed context detail is a mispriced opportunity or a damaged relationship.
-In a portfolio review, not remembering what changed since the last meeting is not a minor inconvenience — it's a signal problem.
+In a portfolio review, not remembering what changed since the last meeting is not a minor inconvenience.
+It is a signal problem.

 In professional services, a client who feels unknown is a client at risk.
 An engagement lead who can't recall the prior decision is starting from zero every time.
 A managing partner who walks into a client meeting without full command of the relationship's history is operating on luck, not preparation.